Triolein

-Triolein is a symmetrical triglyceride derived from glycerol and three units of the unsaturated fatty acid oleic acid.
+Triolein (glyceryl trioleate) is a symmetrical triglyceride derived from glycerol and three units of the unsaturated fatty acid oleic acid.
 Most triglycerides are unsymmetrical, being derived from mixtures of fatty acids.
 Triolein represents 4–30% of olive oil.

 Triolein is also known as glyceryl trioleate and is one of the two components of Lorenzo's oil.

 The oxidation of triolein is according to the formula: